Jiří Jesenský

-Jiří Jesenský (27 September 1905 – 24 October 1942) was a Czech fencer.
+Jiří Jesenský (27 September 1905 – 24 October 1942) was a Czechoslovak fencer and a member of the Resistance during World War II.
+He was executed by firing squad in the Mauthausen concentration camp.

+Life

+Jesenský was born in Prague to Milada and František Jesenský.
+He was a cousin of the writer Milena Jesenská.

 He competed in the individual (19th place) and team (10th place) foil events at the 1936 Summer Olympics.

 He was an active member of the resistance movement in Czechoslovakia during World War II.
-He was executed by firing squad in the Mauthausen concentration camp.